KingAr12/KingAr12.github.io/README.md

 Description:
 ------------
 This GitHub repository contains a website that acts as a business card for potential employment or a source of my creative outputs.
+The website was created from scratch and will continue to be built upon over many versions with increasingly complex codes as I pursue along my coding journey.

 Goals:
 ------